Jump to content

 As we have an ageing population in Ireland, it is important that individuals make adequate provision for their retirement.
 To encourage the individual to contribute to a pension the Government offers tax relief on pension savings.

 Consumers also should be aware of the employees’ rights in relation to accessing a pension.
 By law employers are obliged to provide all employees with access to a pension.
-Where there is no company pension in place or where some employees can not access that company pension the employer must allow access to a Personal Retirement Savings Account (PRSA) provider.
+Where there is no company pension in place or where some employees cannot access that company pension the employer must allow access to a Personal Retirement Savings Account (PRSA) provider.
 Read on for further information on the obligations involved.

 Private Pensions

 Pensions are by their very nature a long-term investment.
-Over the lifetime of a pension, which could be thirty to forty years, there will be times of high returns as well as low returns.
+Over the lifetime of a pension, which could be 30 to 40 years, there will be times of high returns as well as low returns.
 This is to be expected with all investments and pensions are no different.
 For those who have started planning for retirement and are investing in a pension it is important to have an understanding as to the investment choices and risks being made on their behalf.

 Different Types of Pensions